States With the Highest and Lowest Income Taxes

 Taxes Are Certain, but Tax Rates Can Vary

-For all the variation in tax rates and schemes, the state income taxes you pay are just one factor in your overall financial health: It just happens to be a factor that changes from state to state.
-If you're curious about the tax burden in your state and how it stacks up against others, run the numbers to estimate your potential tax bills and compare.
-Any significant difference you find may be a factor in your financial planning, whether you want to stay where you are or move to a tax-friendlier state.
+For all the variation in tax rates and schemes, the state income taxes you pay are just one factor in your overall financial health.
+If you're curious about how the tax burden in your state stacks up against others, start by scanning rates in all 50 states, then run the numbers to estimate your potential tax bills and compare.
+Significant differences could be a factor in your financial planning, whether you want to stay where you are or move to a tax-friendlier state.

 What makes a good credit score?